Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 POST /IcgVerify/ProcessExt
 ```
 #### Parameters details
 The following list describes the parameters that user must have to define for getting verified through the ICG extended process.
 Many of them are not required depends upon the importance of the parameter.
-For example, the **bankAccount** object is required to add in order to get verified sccuessfully.
+For example, the **bankAccount** object is required to add in order to get verified successfully.
 Lets have a look on the following image for getting informations about all the parameters i.e. objects and single attributes of this API call.

 ![API-extended-1](https://user-images.githubusercontent.com/110983629/185582289-e785b0b8-07c6-469b-8509-fba38bd1182c.png)

-1. The required **bankAccount** is the object that contains the organziation info object which further consists of the name of the employeer.
-The employeer name is os string type.
-The other parameter are routingNumber (9-digit string), accountNumber (String), typeOfBankAcct object (having Checking, Savings, Personal Loan in String type).
-The routingNumber and accountNumber both are required for ICG extended verification process.
+1. The required **bankAccount** is the object that contains the _orgInfo_(organization info) object which further consists of the name of the employer.
+The employer name is of _string_ type.
+The other parameters are _routingNumber_ (9-digit string), _accountNumber_ (String), _typeOfBankAcct_ object (having Checking, Savings, Personal Loan in String type).
+The _routingNumber_ and _accountNumber_ both are required for ICG extended verification process.

 ##### 'bankAccount' Object Parameters
 ![api-extended-2](https://user-images.githubusercontent.com/110983629/185610417-305af729-4d11-48ae-8bb1-13c7c0b3f1d2.png)